easai/WemosD1MiniTest/README.md

-# Wemos D1 Mini Unit Test Example
+# Wemos D1 Mini Unit Test (PlatformIO)

-This project demonstrates how to run basic unit tests on a Wemos D1 Mini (ESP8266) using the Unity Test Framework in the Arduino environment.
+This project demonstrates how to run basic unit tests on a Wemos D1 Mini (ESP8266) using the Unity Test Framework within the PlatformIO environment.
 It serves as a minimal setup to validate hardware constants and simple logic operations.

 ## Overview

-- Platform: Arduino
+- Platform: PlatformIO
 - Board: Wemos D1 Mini (ESP8266)
-- Framework: Unity Test Framework
+- Framework: Arduino + Unity Test Framework
 - Purpose: Validate hardware pin definitions and basic logic

 ## Setup Instructions

-1. Clone or download the repository.
+1. Clone or download this repository.
-2. Open the sketch in the Arduino IDE.
+2. Open the project folder in VS Code with the PlatformIO extension.
-3. Select the appropriate board and COM port.
+3. Ensure the correct board (`d1_mini`) is specified in `platformio.ini`.
-4. Upload the sketch to your device.
+4. Build and upload the firmware to your device.
 5. Open the Serial Monitor to view test results.

 ## Tests Included